naruepan2/ABAP-SALV-List-Tree-MVC-Concept/README.md

 ## Framework architecture
 The framework consists of the following repo objects:
   1. The main controller class ZCL_MVCFW_BASE_CONTROLLER.
 A program will define its own main controller inheriting from this class.
-  2. The ABAP List Viewer(ALV) class ZCL_MVCFW_BASE_SALV_VIEW.
+  2. The simple ABAP List Viewer(SALV) class ZCL_MVCFW_BASE_SALV_VIEW.
 A program will display report as ALV that was called by class CL_SALV_TABLE.
   3. The model class ZCL_MVCFW_BASE_MODEL.
 A program will define its own main model inheriting from this class to manipulate any data.
   4. The screen class ZCL_MVCFW_BASE_SSCR.
 It will manipulate selection screen that handle via PBO and PAI.
   5. The exception class ZBCX_EXCEPTION.
 It will be thrown any errors into this exception class.